 The Executive Board shall have the power to fill any vacancy in elective offices except that of President, the person so elected by the Executive Board to serve the unexpired term.
 In the case of the death or resignation of the President of the Association the Vice President/President-Elect shall become President and shall serve until the end of the Vice President/President-Elect’s own elected term.

 Section 1.
 Creation of Committees.

-There shall be such committees and other organizations as the Executive Board shall create.
+There shall be such committees and other organizations as the Executive Board, or the President in consultation with the Executive Board, shall create.